 Dough Degassing expels all the gas so that the carbon dioxide produced by the yeast has a place to go.
 It also causes the colder sections of the dough to mix with the warmer sections, affecting the dough’s taste and texture.

 Keep in mind degassing can be difficult with cold dough from the fridge, so let it come to room temperature.

 The goal is to deflate it with a couple of pushes with your fist straight down, then straight back up.
 Don’t twist!

-Punching is essential because it releases the built-up CO2 gas, redistributes the yeast so it can find new food sources, and equalizes the dough temperature.
+Punching is essential because it releases the built-up CO2 gas, redistributes the yeast to find new food sources, and equalizes the dough temperature.

 Once that’s done, the dough is ready to be shaped for baking or its second rise.